LiamCHayes/fruit-fly-tracker/self_supervision_detection/README.md

 Uses the synthetically generated dataset and self-supervision techniques on background images to build a fruit fly detection model for a single frame.
 First, train an encoder on the background images using self-supervision (image completeion, rotation prediction, colorization, etc) to understand the environemnt.
 Using this pre-trained encoder we train a pixel-wise segmentation model for predicting fruit fly location.

+## Running the code

+Make sure to `pip install -e .` from the root of the project to be able to access the utility functions/classes

+## Outline

 TODO list:
 - [ ] Write the ResNet encoder
 - [ ] Write the self-supervision training loop for the encoder